otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

-A DAKE-2 message must be encoded as:
+A DAKE-2 message must be serialized as:

 ```
-Protocol version (SHORT)
-  The version number of this protocol is 0x0001.

 Message type (BYTE)
   The message has type 0x02.